diegotorres03/web-components-repository/docs/step-by-step.md

   ...
 ```

-Now lets add the private method `#registerFlipCardListeners()`, here we want to check if the user has found a pair (2 cards with the same emoji), if so, we want to mark those cards as paired, if not, just flip them back:
+Now, lets add the private method `#registerFlipCardListeners()`.
+Here we want to check if the user has found a pair (2 cards with the same emoji).
+If so, we want to mark those cards as paired.
+If not, just flip them back:
 ```js
   ...
   #registerFlipCardListeners() {